A disturbing FABLE of mergers, feedback, turbulence, and mass biases in simulated galaxy clusters: Introduction

 One part of the bias comes from temperature inhomogeneities in the ICM, which is exacerbated by using a spectroscopic-like temperature estimate or using single-temperature fits to mock X-ray spectra \citep{Rasia2012,Rasia2014}.
 This is due to multi-phase gas, particularly in the outskirts of the ICM, which is difficult to observe but can introduce a bias in the temperature profile that is carried through to the hydrostatic mass estimate.

 Residual bulk and turbulent motions can also provide a significant amount of non-thermal pressure, the other main source of mass bias \citep[e.g.][]{Lau2009,Biffi2016,Ansarifard2020}.
 Observationally, this is difficult to measure.
 A single, direct observational estimate of turbulence and non-thermal pressure support was made by the \textit{Hitomi} satellite, which showed a non-thermal pressure contribution of between 2 and 6 per cent in the core of the Perseus cluster, assuming isotropic turbulence \citep{Hitomi2016}.
-Using the X-COP sample of galaxy clusters observed with \textit{XMM-Newton} and \textit{Planck} \citep{Eckert2017} the non-thermal pressure support was inferred from an estimated mass bias; the implied level was found to be $\sim10$ per cent at $R_\mathrm{200}$\footnote{Throughout this paper, $M_\mathrm{200}$ and $M_\mathrm{500}$ refer to the mass contained within $R_\mathrm{200}$ and $R_\mathrm{500}$, respectively, within which the average density is $200$ and $500$ times the critical density of the Universe at the redshift of interest.} \citep{Eckert2019}.
+Using the X-COP sample of galaxy clusters observed with \textit{XMM-Newton} and \textit{Planck} \citep{Eckert2017} the non-thermal pressure support was inferred from an estimated mass bias; the implied level was found to be $\sim\!10$ per cent at $R_\mathrm{200}$\footnote{Throughout this paper, $M_\mathrm{200}$ and $M_\mathrm{500}$ refer to the mass contained within $R_\mathrm{200}$ and $R_\mathrm{500}$, respectively, within which the average density is $200$ and $500$ times the critical density of the Universe at the redshift of interest.} \citep{Eckert2019}.
 Recent work combining gravitational lensing with ICM observations has also found little non-thermal pressure support in cluster cores \citep{Sayers2021}.
 These results are consistent with earlier observational estimates from the Coma cluster, which also found non-thermal pressure support of the order of 10 per cent \citep{Schuecker2004}.
-All of them are a factor of a few lower than many estimates from simulations based on the velocity dispersion of gas \citep[e.g.][]{Nelson2014}.
+We note that all observational constraints, with the exception of the measurements of Perseus from \textit{Hitomi}, are indirect measurements of the non-thermal pressure support.
+Nevertheless, they are generally a factor of a few lower than many estimates from simulations based on the velocity dispersion of gas \citep[e.g.][]{Nelson2014}.